-On November 12, 2014, Digital Programs hosted its first workshop on personal digital archiving.
+On November 12, 2014, Digital Programs hosted a workshop on personal digital archiving.
 While the workshop focused on file management and organization for students, there is much more to be said for personal digital archiving in our increasingly digital world.
 Below, we’ve listed a few online resources that offer further information on topics such as file management and organization practices, factors to consider when selecting your files for archiving, digital media preservation, and much more.
 Please also feel free to contact us if you have any additional questions.

 The Library of Congress’s website on digital preservation provides comprehensive lists and descriptions on a variety of topics within personal digital archiving.